TejasQ/gen-subs/README.md

 ## API

 This project has a few options that you can use to customize your subtitles.
-Let's enumerate them here:
+Let's enumerate them here.
+Each command comes after `npx gen-subs` and is followed by a list of options.

 | Command        | Description                                         |
 | -------------- | --------------------------------------------------- |